pbhadrashette/humam-digital-library/README.md

 ## API Reference

 The base URL is `http://localhost:5000/api` in local development.
-Protected member endpoints expect `x-user-id`; admin endpoints additionally require that the referenced user has `isAdmin: true`.
+Protected member endpoints expect `x-user-id`; admin endpoints additionally require that the ref

 ### Authentication